sami-s-hajjaj/autoUpdatePubIPforROS/README.md

 - You have a Cloud-based storage facility, such as Dropbox.
 The scripts in this package use Dropbox.
 - Because the robot's IP address is dynamically changing, the definitino of the ROS_MASTER_URI, as well as the hosts settings must be updated everytime the portable modem is restarted

-- The scripts of this pacakge automate this step
-- There are Four scripts in this pacakge:
+COMPONENTS: There are Four scripts in this pacakge:

 1) The masterScript: to be installed at the robot's netbook, and
 2) The memberScript: to be installed at laptop or desktop, or any other member of the remote ROS network.